 Bangladesh.
-Co-Founder Alfredo Quarto led MAP's support of NGOs in the Maldives and elsewhere, while Leo Thom and Ning Enright continued and expanded the work of the honey production group in Nai Nang, Thailand, with support from new partners OnlyOne.
-Our Creative Director Leo Thom's Mangrove Photography Awards was the biggest and best yet, ably amplified by our new communications manager, Dr. Laura Michie, who we were delighted to welcome aboard in the second half of the year.
+Bangladesh.
+Co-Founder

+Alfredo Quarto led MAP's support of

+NGOs in the Maldives and elsewhere, and

+the Enright's exemplary honey production

+supplementary livelihood project in Nai

+Nang, southern Thailand continues to

+flourish.
+Our Creative Director (Leo Thom)'s

+Mangrove Photography Awards was the

+biggest and best yet, ably amplified by

+our new communications manager, Dr.

+Laura Michie, who we were delighted to

+welcome aboard in the second half of the

+year.